-MA-119 Medical Assistant Practicum 9 credits, Spring
+MA-119 Medical Assistant Practicum

 Under supervision within the ambulatory care setting, the student will apply both administrative and clinical knowledge and practices as attained within the Medical Assisting course curriculum.
-Prerequisites: Pass MA-116, MA-117, MA-117L, MA-118, MA-118L.
+Prerequisites: MA-116, MA-117, MA-117L, MA-118, and MA-118L.
 Corequisites: MA-115, MA-115L, MA-121, and MA-121L.
-Required: Instructor consent and student must be enrolled in current Medical Assistant cohort.
-Student must complete and pass all required curriculum, pass criminal history background check and urine drug/alcohol screen in order to be placed in a practicum site.
+Required: Instructor consent.

-MA-121 Clinical Lab Procedures II 1 credit, Spring
+MA-121 Clinical Lab Procedures II

 Designed to instill a basic understanding of simple, common laboratory terminology and procedures used in a general medical office laboratory to aid the physician in the diagnosis and treatment of disease.
 Laboratory safety, the prevention of blood born disease transmission and scope of practice will be emphasized.
 Continuation of the Clinical Laboratory Procedures series.
-Prerequisites: Pass MA-116, MA-117, MA-117L, MA-118, MA-118L, MTH-054.
-Corequisites: MA-115, MA-115L, MA-119, MA-121L.
-Required: Instructor consent and student must be enrolled in current Medical Assistant cohort.
+Required: Student must be enrolled in current Medical Assistant cohort.
+Instructor consent.
+Prerequisite: Pass MA-116, MA-117, MA-117L, MA-118, MA-118L, MTH-054.

-MA-121L Clinical Lab Procedures II Lab 1 credit, Spring
+MA-121L Clinical Laboratory Procedures II Lab

-This lab course is designed to instill a basic understanding of common laboratory terminology and procedures used in a general medical office laboratory to aid the physician in the diagnosis and treatment of the disease.
+This theory course is designed to instill a basic understanding of common laboratory terminology and procedures used in a general medical office laboratory to aid the physician in the diagnosis and treatment of disease.
 Laboratory safety, the prevention of blood born disease transmission and scope of practice will be emphasized.
-Prerequisites: Pass MA-116, MA-117, MA-117L, MA-118, MA-118L, MTH-054.
-Corequisites: MA-115, MA-115L, MA-119, MA-121.
-Required: Instructor consent and student must be enrolled in current Medical Assistant cohort.
+Continuation of the Clinical Laboratory Procedures series.
+Required: Student must be enrolled in current Medical Assistant cohort.
+Instructor consent. .
+Prerequisite: Pass MA-116, MA-117, MA-117L, MA-118, MA-118L, MTH-054.